OriHillairetdev/battle-ready-minis/README.md

     To clone this project from GitHub:

     Under the repository’s name, click Clone or download.
-    In the Clone with hTTPS section, copy the given URL.
+    In the Clone with HTTPs section, copy the given URL.
     In your IDE of choice, open Git Bash.
     Change the current working directory to the location where you want the cloned directory to be made.
     Type git clone, and then paste the URL copied from GitHub.